ChenYi0725/javaPacmanRemake/README.md

 # javaPacmanRemake
-use PacmanWindow ot open the game
+use PacmanWindow to open the game